-- 1. 11x17 Record Drawings. - 2.
-One CD with a pdf of the final plans and CAD files showing the stormwater layer and street layout with survey control.
-Electronic files shall be submitted to the ACHD GIS Section to assist in mapping new stormwater facilities.

-8012.12 Subdivisions, Multi-Lot Developments
+- 1. 11x17 Record Drawings. - One CD with a pdf of the final plans and CAD files based on District CAD to GIS Procedures showing the stormwater layer and street layout with survey control.
+PDF plan sheets shall be bound into one file.
+Electronic files shall be submitted to the ACHD GIS Section to assist in mapping new stormwater facilities. - 8012.11 Subdivisions, Multi-Lot Developments (Development Projects)

-Individual lot runoff in multi-lot developments can discharge to the public stormwater facilities located at the development site if the stormwater facilities are adequately sized for the flows with water quality and storage measures provided within the development.
+Individual lot runoff in multi-lot residential developments can discharge to the public stormwater facilities located at the development site if the stormwater facilities are adequately sized for the flows with water quality and storage measures provided within the development.

-Stormwater conveyance facilities for residential subdivisions shall be located in the public right-of-way or a common lot with a blanket stormwater easement.
+Stormwater conveyance facilities for residential subdivisions shall be located in the public right-of-way or a common lot with a stormwater easement.

-Stormwater ponds shall be located in a common lot maintained by the developer or HOA in perpetuity.
+Stormwater basins shall be located in a common lot maintained by the developer or HOA in perpetuity and within a stormwater easement.
 Public street stormwater facilities are not allowed on any privately owned residential lot.